farmerbb/libtaskbar/README.md

 * If aapt complains about any resource conflicts, you may need to exclude the `com.google.android.material:material` transitive dependency from libtaskbar inside your build.gradle file.

-* libtaskbar currently does not support launchers with a targetSdkVersion of 30 or higher.
-For now, please set your targetSdkVersion back to 29 in order to use libtaskbar.

 ### Example implementation

 An example implementation of libtaskbar using Lawnchair is available at https://github.com/farmerbb/libtaskbar-Lawnchair-Example.